wwone/AUTHOR/README.md

 HTML

-"reveal.js" online presentation
+"reveal.js" online presentation (HTML)

 Most formatting material is embedded in JSON files, so it is possible to customize most output.
 For more intricate work, a knowledge of Java is required.

-Source is provided here on GITHub as Java files, compilation scripts, JSON example files (TBA), and execution scripts (TBA).
+Source is provided here on GITHub as Java files, compilation scripts, documentation, and 3 examples of e-document creation.